 And even though we’ve heard that even Beyoncé struggles with self-doubt, it’s pretty hard to believe.
 It’s also cold comfort!
-What are we supposed to do with that information?
-How is it supposed to help us put ourselves out there?
 Knowing that everyone else struggles with imposter syndrome doesn’t necessarily help us move past it.

-In my work with clients, I see this fear come up again and again.
-I see imposter syndrome block people from sharing their gifts, or at the very least slow them all the way down.
+In my work with clients, I see imposter syndrome block people from sharing their gifts, or at the very least slow them way down.
 I see them self-sabotage and run away, both literally and metaphorically.

 And it 👏🏼 pisses 👏🏼 me 👏🏼 off.

-So without further ado, here are five different approaches, ideas or reframes to help you fight imposter syndrome and show up to create another day.
+So without further ado, here are five different approaches, ideas or reframes to help you fight imposter syndrome as an entrepreneur and show up to create another day.

 1. Purpose Fuels Persistence

 This simple sentence was one of my very favourite take-aways from Marie Forleo’s book, Everything Is Figureoutable: Purpose fuels persistence.
 What does that mean to you?

 To me, it means: stop being so selfish.